Intel Z790 Motherboards with PCIe Gen5 M.2 Support

-You will probably not be surprised to learn that most manufacturers have opted to treat the Gen5 M.2 slot as something of a premium feature in the first batches of Z790 motherboards.
-Many mainstream and semi-premium models that tend to be popular among gamers, such as the Asus Strix-A/F, MSI MAG Tomahawk, and Gigabyte Aorus Elite, are notably lacking this feature/compromise.
+You will probably not be surprised to learn that most manufacturers have opted to treat the Gen5 M.2 slot as a premium feature on their Z790 motherboards.
+Many mainstream and semi-premium models that are usually popular among gamers, such as the Asus Strix-A/F, MSI MAG Tomahawk, and Gigabyte Aorus Elite, all had to make do without.

 Gigabyte Z790 Boards with Gen5 M.2

-For now, Gigabyte offers Gen5 M.2 slots only with the two E-ATX Aorus models, and the creator-oriented Aero G model.
-The more mainstream Aorus Elite and Gaming X varieties use the standard configuration with PCIe 4.0 M.2s and one PCIe 5.0 x16 GPU slot.
+For now, Gigabyte offers Gen5 M.2 slots only with the two E-ATX Aorus models, the Pro X (a standard ATX model), and the creator-oriented Aero G model.
+The more mainstream Aorus Elite and Gaming X varieties use the standard configuration with PCIe 4.0 M.2 SSDs and one PCIe 5.0 x16 GPU slot.

 Asus Z790 Boards with Gen5 M.2